joshuagi/norovirus_correlates/README.md

 # Norovirus correlates of protection analysis pipeline

 This repository is to replicate analyses from the manuscript titled "An effective oral norovirus vaccine generates mucosal immunity and reduces viral shedding in a phase 2 placebo-control challenge study".
-Data and code are provided for the totality of evidence analysis (Figure 2) and the correlates of protection machine learning analysis (Figure 5 and Supplmemental Figure 6).
+Data and code are provided for the totality of evidence analysis (Figure 2) and the correlates of protection machine learning analysis (Figure 5 and Supplemental Figure 6).

 ## Running the analyses